gogakoreli/snake/README.md

 C/C++ written snake game for linux terminal

 # How to launch
-inside the document execute following: make; ./snake
+inside the folder execute following: make; ./snake

 by Goga Koreli